GGP1/GGP1.github.io/content/projects.md

 searchHidden: true
 ---

-- **[Kure](https://www.github.com/GGP1/kure):** Multi-platform, free and open-source CLI password manager that aims to offer the highest levels of security and privacy possible.
+- **[Kure](https://www.github.com/GGP1/kure):** Cross-platform, free and open-source CLI password manager that aims to offer the highest levels of security and privacy possible.
 Every record is encrypted with AES-GCM-256 and a unique key derived by Argon2id.
 First of its kind to offer sessions.

 <br />